 Grey is (still) everyone's favorite color these days; we have grey bedrooms, grey living rooms, and, yes, many of us have grey bathrooms too.
 To counteract the potential for a cold looking room, combine grey tiles with a warm oat or rusty shade, and be a little bolder with how you lay your tiles.

 A vertical column of tiles is a great way to enhance a beautiful sink, while you could even take grey to the floor too by introducing large format, fuss-free tiles.
 If you need some advice on choosing bathroom floor tiles, be sure to go and check out our guide.

 A black bathroom can look very chic and tiles can be just the way to introduce this trend into your space.
-Plus, keeping to just one colour means that you can really go to town with different textures and patterns.
-Pick colourful or warm metallic contrasts for bathroom furniture, towels and accessories to lift the scheme, while good bathroom lighting, large mirrors and more to warm the space up will help bring the whole look together, too.
+Plus, keeping to just one color means that you can really go to town with different textures and patterns.
+Pick colorful or warm metallic contrasts for bathroom furniture, towels and accessories to lift the scheme, while good bathroom lighting, large mirrors and more to warm the space up will help bring the whole look together, too.

 12. Team pattern with coloured bathroom tiles

 Want to introduce color and pattern to your bathroom walls?
 Picking a bathroom tile design with a warm color scheme – like this cream and blue combo – will make the space feel welcoming; sticking to very plain finishes (whether towels, bathroom window treatments or flooring) and sleek lines elsewhere in the room will help it feel as big as possible, too.